 The floor is a very important piece of any room.
 In a home gym the floor is especially important.
 But what is the right choice?
 I’ve done some research and found out what is right for you.

-For home gyms, 3/8″ rubber gym flooring is great.
+For home gyms, 3/8″ rubber gym mats are great.
 For home gyms where heavy weights are dropped often, you’ll want to add extra foam/rubber/plywood where you drop the weight.
-If you use foam flooring, 3/4″ or 1″ is advisable.
-Rubber flooring is higher quality and longer lasting than foam.
+If using foam flooring, 3/4″ or 1″ is advisable.
+Rubber flooring is higher quality, looks better and lasts longer than foam.

 Just want to find which exact gym flooring is the best for a home gym?
 Click here to find my recommendations.